VenusProtocol/venus-protocol-documentation/technical-reference/reference-technical-articles/technical-doc-xvs-bridge.md

 - The `Bridge` includes a pause and unpause mechanism.
 Use the `pause` method to halt the contract's functionality and `unpause` to resume.
 - Pausing is a security measure to prevent further transactions during emergencies or potential attacks.
-- Cross-chain messages that attempt to mint or release tokens to the receiver can be received by the destination bridge.
-These messages will fail, but they can be retried once the destination bridge has been unpaused.
+- XVS Cross-chain messages that attempt to mint or release tokens to the receiver can be received by the destination `Bridge` contract.
+These messages will fail, but they can be retried once the destination `Bridge` Contract has been unpaused.

 ### 6.3.
 Limit the Amount of XVS Transfers